Trump says he can't guarantee tariffs won't raise US prices and won't rule out revenge prosecutions

 Trump hems on whether trade penalties could raise prices

-Trump has threatened broad trade penalties, but said he didn't believe economists' predictions that added costs on those imported goods for American companies would lead to higher domestic prices for consumers.
-He stopped short of a pledge that U.S. an households won't be paying more as they shop.
+Trump has threatened broad trade penalties, but said he didn't believe economists' predictions that added costs on those imported goods for American companies would lead to higher prices for U.S. consumers.
+He stopped short of a pledge that U.S. households won't be paying more as they shop.

 “I can’t guarantee anything.
 I can’t guarantee tomorrow,” Trump said, seeming to open the door to accepting the reality of how import levies typically work as goods reach the retail market.